 You’re free to use this in commercial & personal work,

-Rae Dunn Font on Cricut Design Space
+Rae Dunn Font for Cricut Design Space

 Adding a Rae Dunn font to Cricut Design Space is done by installing the fonts on your computer.
 Follow these instructions if you don’t know how to install fonts on your computer after downloading them.
 Once you add a font to your computer, it will automatically be available in Design Space.
 Learn how to add a font to Cricut Design Space.